Mokalbari/sleepify/README.md

 - The playback state (e.g., playing, paused).
 - Volume levels and duration.

-Additionally, it provides methods to interact with the playback state, including:

-- Setting a track.
-- Skipping to the next/previous song.
-- Retrieving the duration of a track.
+Under the hood, it uses useReducer for its great scalability and ease of maintenance.

-### useSleepifyAudio
+### useSleepifyEffects
-useSleepifyAudio is responsible for synchronizing the app’s state with the audio player.
+useSleepifyEffects is responsible for synchronizing the app’s state with the audio player.
 By binding event listeners to the state, it ensures that changes in playback (like pausing or seeking) are reflected correctly.

 ### useSleepifyPlayer